athyuttamre/realtime/README.md

 ##Workflow

-To start running Realtime, cd into it's root directory, and run 'node server.js'.
-This creates a database 'chatroom.db', and runs Realtime on 'http://localhost:8080/'.
-If a database already exists, please delete it before running Realtime using the command 'rm chatroom.db'.
+To start running Realtime, cd into it's root directory, and first run 'npm install' to install all the dependencies.
+Next, if the file chatroom.db already exists, delete it by running the command 'rm chatroom.db'.
+Finally, run 'node server.js' to run Realtime.
+Open a browser and navigate to http://localhost:8080/ to use Realtime.

 ##Features